On split quasi-hereditary covers and Ringel duality: Relative (co-)dominant dimension with respect to a module

-In contrast to Lemma \ref{continuinganapproximationresolution}, if we know well the last map in an exact sequence and its cokernel, then we can deduce the value of relative dominant dimension with respect to a module using that exact sequence.
+Recall that ${}^\perp Q=\{M\in A\m\cap R\proj| \Ext_A^{i>0}(M, Q)=0 \}$ is a resolving subcategory of $A\m\cap R\proj$.
+In contrast to Lemma \ref{continuinganapproximationresolution}, if we know the last map in an exact sequence and its cokernel, then we can deduce the value of relative dominant dimension with respect to a module using that exact sequence.

 \begin{Prop} Let $R$ be a commutative Noetherian ring.
-Let $A$ be a projective Noetherian $R$-algebra and $Q\in A\m\cap R\proj$ so that $DQ\otimes_A Q\in R\proj$ and $\Ext_A^{i>0}(Q, Q)=0$.
+Let $A$ be a projective Noetherian $R$-algebra and $Q\in A\m\cap R\proj$ so that $\Hom_A(Q, Q)\in R\proj$ and $\Ext_A^{i>0}(Q, Q)=0$.
 Suppose that $M\in {}^{\perp}Q$.
-An exact sequence yields $Q-\domdim_{(A, R)} M\geq n$ if and only if $Q_i\in \add Q$ and the cokernel of $Q_{n-1}\rightarrow Q_n$ belongs to ${}^\perp Q$. \end{Prop} \begin{proof} Assume that $Q-\domdim_{(A, R)} M\geq n$.
+An exact sequence yields $Q\rdomdim_{(A, R)} M\geq n$ if and only if $Q_i\in \add Q$ and the cokernel of $Q_{n-1}\rightarrow Q_n$ belongs to ${}^\perp Q$. \end{Prop} \begin{proof} Assume that $Q\rdomdim_{(A, R)} M\geq n$.
 By definition, $Q_i\in \add Q$ and (\ref{eqcocovers32}) is $(A, R)$-exact.
 Hence, the cokernel of $Q_{n-1}\rightarrow Q_n$ belongs to $A\m\cap R\proj$.
 Denote by $X_i$ the cokernel of $Q_{i-1}\rightarrow Q_{i}$ and fix $Q_{0}=M$.
 Combining the conditions of $\Ext_A^{i>0}(Q_i, Q)=0$, $\Hom_A(-, Q)$ being exact on (\ref{eqcocovers32}) and $M\in {}^\perp Q$, it follows by induction on $i$ that $X_i\in {}^\perp Q$.